Simple Explanation: Plot

+Production

 Kutner's suicide was scripted due to actor Kal Penn's decision to accept the position of Associate Director of the White House Office of Public Liaison in President Barack Obama's administration.

+Release

+Leading up to the premiere of "Simple Explanation", Fox aired commercials suggesting that the episode would contain a major event, calling the episode, "beyond words".

 Critical reception

-Leading up to the premiere of "Simple Explanation", Fox aired commercials suggesting that the episode would contain a major event, calling the episode, "beyond words".
-Kutner's death was criticized in The Star-Ledger, with columnist Alan Sepinwall arguing that the death was pointless, and seemingly written only to create a "Very Special Episode."
+Kutner's death was criticized in The Star-Ledger, with columnist Alan Sepinwall arguing that the death was pointless, and seemingly written only to create a "very special episode."
 The A.V.
 Club praised the episode for its surprising twist, but also claimed that the sudden death of a major character for no discernible reason was "a dramatic cheap shot".
-However, Entertainment Weekly commended the show's handling of the death, believing that it was presented in a dramatically effective and realistic manner.
+Entertainment Weekly commended the show's handling of the death, believing that it was presented in a dramatically effective and realistic manner.